kinow/autosubmit/docs/source/installation.rst

 .. important:: dot -v command should contain "dot",pdf,png,svg,xlib  in device section.

 .. important:: The host machine has to be able to access HPC's/Clusters via password-less ssh.

-.. important:: The ssh key has to be in PEM format `ssh-keygen -t rsa -b 4096 -C "email@email.com" -m PEM`
+Make sure that the ssh key is in PEM format `ssh-keygen -t rsa -b 4096 -C "email@email.com" -m PEM`.

 To install autosubmit just execute:
 ::